vegardege/diatonic-piano/README.md

 Different browsers apply different styles to focused elements, but they tend not to work well with an \<SVG\> path element.
 As a result, it's encouraged to apply custom CSS.

-Use `.diatonic-key:focus` or `.diatonic-key:focus-visible` to style the keys (e.g. set `fill` and `outline`).
+Use `.diatonic-piano-key:focus` or `.diatonic-piano-key:focus-visible` to style the keys (e.g. set `fill` and `outline`).
 Note that the implementation of these vary between browsers.